Graphic: Three months that shook global markets

 Graphic: Currencies since the start of the year - reut.rs/2JjWrSm

-Brent crude oil has fallen by 62% in the quarter to just $25 a barrel.
+Brent crude oil has fallen by 62% in the quarter to just $25 a barrel LCOc1.
 This was not only because of the coronavirus crisis, but also the price war between Saudi Arabia and Russia, which is putting their public finances at risk.

 “These are truly historical moments in the history of financial markets.
 2020 will go alongside 1929, 1987 and 2008 in the text books of financial market panics,” Deutsche Bank Strategist, Jim Reid, said.